publishct/draw-two/README.md

 Color Changing Rectangle

 - using canvas element and some basic javascript math
-- onclick element to reload page
+- click element to reload page